 It seems nothing is finished until it comes full circle.
 Six weeks before I moved to Thailand the first time, I joined my friends for a week-long holiday in Cabo San Lucas, Mexico.
 It was a last-minute decision after some convincing from my friend, who used the one line that always makes me forget about the (low) balance in my bank account and the responsibilities I should adhere to: “You only live once.”

-We spent our days poolside at a fancy resort in San Jose (a few miles from Cabo), with margaritas in hand, me working on my pre-Thailand tan, the others catching some rays before they headed back to Oregon’s fall weather.
+We spent our days poolside at a fancy resort in San Jose (a few miles from Cabo), with margaritas in hand, the best Mariachi music on hand, me working on my pre-Thailand tan, the others catching some rays before they headed back to Oregon’s fall weather.
 On those hot August nights, Autumn and I took the local bus into the city of Cabo, where we replaced margaritas with beer and tanning with beer pong and dancing.
 It wasn’t exactly a cultural experience…

 …but we did devour some deliciously authentic tacos from a hole-in-the-wall stand, followed by an equally dive-y, hole-in-the-wall bar with the cute locals we’d met on a catamaran tour.
 Not to mention, it gave me a good refresher on my Spanish skills…just in time to move to Thailand.

 When I arrived, my mind seemed to pull whatever foreign word came to mind first, struggling to tell my voice to say “sawasdee ka,” while bowing in a wai instead of “hola,” and “kapkun ka” instead of “gracias.”
 It didn’t seem to matter that those words were Spanish – they were foreign, and that’s all my brain could muster.
 Anything foreign must work in a foreign land, right?